-Kaori Tatebayashi was born in Arita, the home of Imari porcelain in Japan.
-She grew up in a family trading pottery and was surrounded by beautiful ceramics since her childhood.
-While studying ceramics in Kyoto and London, Tatebayashi explored what new possibilities clay could have and what this familiar material meant to her own identity.
+Kaori Tatebayashi (b.
+1972) is a Japanese ceramicicts, living and working in London for the last 20 years.
+While studying ceramics in Kyoto and London, Kaori explored what new possibilities clay could have and what this familiar material meant to her own identity.
 Its paradoxical nature was fascinating, simultaneously having a sense of fragility and permanence.

 'Whatever you make with soft and malleable clay, the firing will result in irreversible changes.
 Clay will end its organic life, and what remains after the firing is like a lifeless 'shell'.
 It becomes strong and durable, but at the same time it can be destroyed in an instant when dropped.'